tienery/KhaTextBox/README.md

 ## Project's Future
 The TextBox is considered complete.
 Most, if not all, of the features that exist are suitable for game development.
 If you wish to add your own features, I would suggest forking the project.
 This TextBox project will continue to receive bug fixes and optimisations where necessary when found to be an issue.

-If you run into any issues using this TextBox, you may submit an issue and it will be resolved duly.
+If you run into any problems using this TextBox, you may submit an issue and it will be resolved duly.